wp-plugins/wp-custom-taxonomy-meta/readme.txt

 == Description ==
 Plugin to add custom meta fields within built in and custom taxonomies.
 Simply add the desired fields by going through WP-admin -> Settings ->Taxonomy Meta .

+<strong>you can add following fields with category/taxonomy</strong>

+* Shortcode System.
+* Image.
+* Input Text.
+* Textarea.
+* Checkbox.
+* You can use it in posts or pages.

 = Features =
-1.Using this plugin, you can add following fields with category/taxonomy. a.Taxonomy image field b.Taxonomy text field c.Taxonomy textarea field d.Taxonomy checkbox field
-2.Very simple in use
+* Very simple in use
-3.Can be customized easily.
+* Can be customized easily.

 == Screenshots ==